mwgabby-li/Mab/ReadMe.md

   * This could replace `return`...
 * Mix static and dynamic type checking.
   * See earlier idea of language profiles.
-* Fixups for undefined globals and exports, or whatever concept is used for modules.
+* Fix-ups for undefined globals and exports, or whatever concept is used for modules.
   * Two-pass compilation for all the things!
 * Keywords for boolean operators or shared symbol operators.
   * The second one would involve doing something to assure sane precedence based on